simp/simp-doc/docs/HOWTO/20_Puppet/ENC_setup.rst

    .. code-block:: yaml

-      # The puppetmaster will use the production environment
+      # The puppet server will use the production environment
       'puppet.my.domain':            'production'

       # Any node in my.domain whose FQDN begins with test will use the test environment